ULHPC/tutorials/beginners/README.md

 [GNU Screen](http://www.gnu.org/software/screen/) is a tool to manage persistent terminal sessions.
 It becomes interesting since you will probably end at some moment with the following  scenario:

-> you frequently program and run computations on the UL HPC platform _i.e_ on a remote Linux/Unix computer, typically working in six different terminal logins to the access server from your office workstation, cranking up long-running computations that are still not finished and are outputting important information (calculation status or results), when you have not 2 interactive jobs running...
+> you frequently program and run computations on the UL HPC platform _i.e_ on a remote Linux/Unix computer, typically working in six different terminal logins to the access server from your office workstation, cranking up long-running computations that are still not finished and are outputting important information (calculation status or results), when you have 2 interactive jobs running...
 But it's time to catch the bus and/or the train to go back home.

 Probably what you do in the above scenario is to